SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/TBL Chemo drug.md

 - watch out for assigning allopurinol + 6-mercaptopurine at the same time
+- ==**specifically tumor lysis syndrome = hyperkalemia, hyperphosphatemia, hyperuricemia, elevated sr creatinine**==
+- - PUK-calcium from tumor lysis syndrome = Phosphate Uremia K+ up, all go up; and calcium goes down
+			- biggest thing is to give fluid to keep the kidneys safe, IVF
+			- hyperkalemia = insulin (give w sugar)
+			- phosphate binders
-- ==**specifically tumor lysis syndrome = hyperkalemia, hyperphosphatemia, hyperuricemia, elevated sr creatinine**== failure of 2+ agents with different moa - think of transporter resistance = efflux happens
+			- allopurinol for prevention, and rasburicase for treatment -> prevention of gout failure of 2+ agents with different moa - think of transporter resistance = efflux happens
 ---
 chemo terms